 At the end of September, we organised whole school activities around the European Day of Languages, including a competition for pupils to find and translate teachers’ favourite words in another language.

 In November the French A level classes went for a cultural evening of cinema at the Institut Français in South Kensington.
 They loved exploring this little French pocket of London and thoroughly enjoyed the film.

 This year has also seen the start of an exciting new initiative for Year 9 students.
 We have established a pen pal programme with a school in the South-East of France.
 Letters have been sent and received with great delight, and we are eagerly awaiting the next instalment from our new French friends.

-The term came to a festive close with an eagerly anticipated trip to Lille Christmas market, with some pupils making a trip to Lille a yearly event.
+The Autumn term came to a festive close with a return to the much-loved and eagerly anticipated trip to Lille Christmas market after the trials of pandemic life.
 This proved to be another very successful day spent discovering this beautiful French town where pupils had time for shopping and sampling the delicious continental food in the market.
-Fifty pupils travelled by coach for the day and had fun looking round the market, buying lots of Christmas presents and riding on the ferris wheel.
+Some fifty pupils travelled by coach for the day and had fun looking round the market, buying lots of presents and riding on the Ferris wheel.